July 28, 2014

 Steven D. Low

 I’m an aspiring Buddhist.
 Something we really enjoy thinking about when we’re meditating (imagine incense, chanting, levitation—the usual) is the topic of change.
-Everything is changing: the person we think we are, our relationships, our communities, and our climate.
+Everything is changing: our identities, our relationships, our communities, and our climate.

 This post is the namesake of Sam Cooke’s classic 1964 composition (listen here).
-Cooke’s song gave voice to the courageous transition towards racial and economic justice long denied to a massive portion of the citizenry.
-This just transition was made inevitable by communities most disenfranchised by society.
+A Change is Gonna Come gave voice to the courageous transition towards racial and economic justice long denied to a large portion of the citizenry.
+This just transition was made possible by those communities most disenfranchised by society.
 The voice of Sam Cooke is just as prescient today.

 ‘Transition’ is often a word of choice among my lefty/Buddhist associates.
 There are many ways to denote change.
 The question before us now: whose change, whose transition?